 9 hours from Boston to Toronto (550 miles)

 This list wouldn't be complete without a wacky option (and normally I include more than one!) so here's the road trip for those who have two weeks or more to devote.

 Start off by heading west out of Boston towards the town of Oswego which sits on Lake Ontario.
 The route along the I-90 past Albany and Syracuse should take 5 to 6 hours on the road and is easily doable in a day with breaks and a stop for lunch.

 Oswego is a cute little town with some great options for dinner after your long drive.

 From Oswego, this route will take you clockwise around the lake seeing a lot of upstate New York before you get to Niagara Falls and the pretty town of Niagara-on-the-Lake after you've crossed the border into Canada (bring your passport and car paperwork).

-Loop round into Toronto and keep on following the way around the lake to the wineries of Prince Edward Island before eventually reaching the Thousand Island National Park.
+Loop round into Toronto and keep on following the way around the lake to the wineries of Prince Edward County before eventually reaching the Thousand Island National Park.

 On the way back you can explore amazing wilderness in upstate New York passing through High Peaks, Five Ponds, Sargent Pond and Dix Mountain on the way to Lake George (see #18 above) or take the longer route through Ottawa and Montreal and crossing back into the United States at the Alburgh-Noyan crossing to arrive at Lake Champlain in Vermont (#19 above).READ MORE - Road Trip from Boston to Toronto